Letters of support can be sent via hard copy or via the «rodnayasvyaz.ru». Parcels should not be sent because of the limit on their number per year.

-(Note: the letters must not discuss topics related to criminal prosecution; letters in languages other than Russian to the detention facilities are not accepted.)
+(Note: discussing topics related to criminal prosecution is not allowed in letters; languages other than Russian will not pass.)

 Konstantin Bazhenov was born in 1975 in the city of Velikiy Novgorod to a non-religious family.
 When he was a child he moved to Ukraine with his parents and brother.
 In childhood Konstantin did gymnastics; he enjoyed music, graduated from music school and became head of a brass band.
 Moreover, from a young age Konstantin was already a principled person and a thinker.
 Moved by his personal pacifist convictions, he did not serve in the armed forces.
 In his student years he read spiritual literature of various religions.
 When he started to study the Bible he found answers to questions that concerned him.